-When you haven’t visited Universal Orlando Resort in over 10 years, it’s safe to say…a few things have changed. 😉 The most obvious–the expansion of the Wizarding World of Harry Potter from Islands of Adventure into Universal Studios Florida.
+When you haven’t visited Universal Orlando Resort in over a decade, it’s safe to say…a few things have changed. 😉 The most obvious–the expansion of the Wizarding World of Harry Potter from Islands of Adventure into Universal Studios Florida.
 The second most obvious?
-So many NEW Universal Orlando hotels and resorts!
+So many NEW (to me) Universal Orlando hotels and resorts!

 Where Universal Orlando Resort Meets the Sea…

 Universal Orlando Resort’s first value property has a vibe that’s relaxed and easy…with some extra Vitamin “Sea” for every member of your family.
-It has a fun surf and beach theme woven throughout.
-And, in addition to standard rooms, Surfside Inn and Suites features spacious, two-bedroom suites.
+It has a fun surf and beach/nautical theme woven throughout.
+And, in addition to standard rooms, both Surfside Inn and Suites and Dockside Inn and Suites features spacious, two-bedroom suites.
 This truly makes it an ideal spot for broods of any size to base their Universal Orlando Resort vacation!

 From the surfboard welcome to the jellyfish art and long boards on the ceiling, Universal’s Endless Summer Resort – Surfside Inn and Suites knows how to commit to a theme!
 And in Florida, you can’t go wrong with the ocean.
 I chose to live in Boca Raton for a reason, right?

 At Dockside, we’re talking driftwood in the lobby, natural textures and tons of light.